LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

 # Jupyter Notebook Examples

 This directory includes plethora of examples going through most of the LPI.
-Jupyter Notebook examples is the recommended way to interact will LUSAS for beginers.
+Jupyter Notebook examples is the recommended way to interact will LUSAS for beginners.

 ## ⚙️Setting up Python on Windows

-You can first check if Python is already installed on your system through one of the follwoing methods:
+You can first check if Python is already installed on your system through one of the following methods:

 1. **Using Command Prompt**:
    - Press `Win + R`, type `cmd` and press Enter (this opens the command prompt)